TARGENE/targene-pipeline/README.md

 The workflow is divided into 4 steps, where the first 3 steps generate the inputs for the final TMLE process:
 1. The generation of the queries files.
 Each query file specifies a set of potentially interacting variants together with the chromosome they are located in and for each variant which allele is the `control` and which allele is the `treatment` value.
 2. The generation of the phenotypes file.
 From the UK-Biobank main dataset, generates a set of traits of interest for the study.
-3. The generation of the confounders file.
+3. The generation of the covariates file.
 To adjust for confounding effects in the final estimation step.
 4. The TMLE estimation step, requiring all 3 previous steps.

 We now describe the pipeline arguments for each sub-workflow: